akshay-vedpathak/leetcode/README.md

 # leetcode
-Repository to my solutions for problems solved on leetcode
+Repository to my solutions for problems solved on leetcode in Java